paladin-t/my_basic/README.md

 This repository contains precompiled binaries for [Windows](output/my_basic.exe) and [OS X](output/my_basic_mac), it's efficient to download it and have a first impressive playground.

-To compile an interpreter binary for your own platform, please see the steps as follow.
+To compile an interpreter binary for your own platform, please follow the steps.

-* Retrieve at least `core` and `shell` folders
+* Retrieve at least `core` and `shell` folders for minimum build
 * Setup your compile toolchain configuration
-* Use your compiler to compile `core/my_basic.c` and `shell/main.c`, both require including `core/my_basic.h`, then link up your own executable
+* Use your compiler to compile `core/my_basic.c` and `shell/main.c`, including `core/my_basic.h` is required for both source files, then link up your own executable

 ### Combine with exist projects